Archives

 • Brotherton Library, University of Leeds

-• Dorset History Centre, on behalf of Dorset County Museum
+• Dorset History Centre, on behalf of Dorset Museum

 • Girton College, Cambridge